MartinFask/LSA-Natural-Language-Processing/README.md

-Scripts for processing the text8 corpus
+Scripts for processing the enwiki8 corpus
-See the `run.sh` file for usage
+See the `readme` file for usage
 After running the scripts, move the signal (.pkl file) and noise (which is a single number printed in STDOUT) to PIP_upper_bound directory for further processing

 File | What's in it?